 Provide unobstructed clear space above each pad so that SCL can move transformers using SCL equipment handling machinery.
 Provide a permanent, level, unobstructed, 8-ft wide working area to the pad.
 If any portion of the building extends within 3 feet of the footprint of the pad, an Equipment Transportation Agreement is required that will be attached to the property title.
-The agreement requires the building owner to move transformers to and from the transformer pad, to a mutually agreed upon location on, or in the vicinity of, the owner's property from which SCL is able to deliver or pick up the transformers using normal transporting methods and equipment.
-Any damage that occurs to the transformers during transportation by the building owner and any additional expense incurred as a result of damage shall be paid by the building owner.
+The agreement requires the building owner to move transformers to and from the transformer pad, to a mutually agreed upon location on, or in the vicinity of, the owner's property from which SCL is able to deliver or pick up the transformers using normal transportation by the building owner and any additional expense incurred as a result of damage shall be paid by the building owner.